01-edu/public/subjects/devops/orchestrator/audit/README.md

 ![components-of-kubernetes](../pictures/components-of-kubernetes.svg)

-In less than 15 minutes and with the help of google the student must explain all kubernetes components and the roles of it.
+In less than 15 minutes and with the help of google the student must explain all Kubernetes components and their roles.

 ###### Can the learner explain the k8s components in less than 15 minutes?

-> If the learner is unable to explain the k8s component, this mean that learner have failed this audit, so he must re-read and spend more time on understanding!
+> If the learner is unable to explain the k8s component, this means that the learner has failed this audit, so he must re-read and spend more time on understanding!

 #### Bonus